 Even if your employer does offer one, ALWAYS compare it to what is available on the free market.
 In many cases you will be able to find a cheaper alternative than what your employer offers.

 Note that HSAs are not tied to HDHPs.
-You can transfer funds from one HSA account to another anytime, and your HSA is owned by you, not your employer.
+Your employer may offer an HSA to contribute to, but it’s not tied to your HDHP and the HSA is owned by you, not your employer.
 I’ve compiled a list of the best HSA accounts for readers.
+You can transfer funds from any HSA (even ones still administered by your employer) to any other HSA at any time.
+And you should, as some HSAs are awful.

 HDHP Discussion: